claceio/clace/README.md

 ### Start Service

-To start the service, the CL_HOME environment variable has to point to the work directory location and the CL_CONFIG_FILE env variable should point to the config file.
+To start the service, the CL_HOME environment variable has to point to the work directory location.

 ```shell
 export CL_HOME=$HOME/clhome
 $HOME/clace server start
 ```

 Add the exports to your shell profile file.
 The service logs will be going to $CL_HOME/logs.
-To get the logs on the console also, you can add `-c -l DEBUG` to the server start command.

 The service will be started on [https://localhost:25223](https://127.0.0.1:25223) by default (HTTP port 25222).